rsms/js-lru/README.md

     // Because we only have room for 3 entries, put-ing 'zorro' purged 'adam' c.toString();        // -> "angela:24 < john:26 < zorro:141"

+# Usage

+Just copy the code on lru.js — for minimal functionality, you only need the lines up until the comment that says "Following code is optional".

+If you're really into package managers and love having lots of complicated little files in your project, you can use `npm install lru-fast`

 # API

 An entry is a simple `Object` with at least two members: `{key:Object, value:Object}`.
 An entry might also have a `newer` member which points to a newer entry, and/or a `older` member pointing to an older entry.